andrelmbackman/andrelmbackman/README.md

 - [Libft](https://github.com/andrelmbackman/libft), a C library with implemented libc functions, getline, printf, and other useful functions.
 - Corewar, a group project from the algorithm branch of the 42 curriculum.
 The task is to implement the programming game Core War from 1984 and to build an assembler that turns assembly code into bytecode.

-#### 🌐 Learned networking and cybersecurity through Cisco's Networking Academy and CTF competitions.
-#### 🌱 Always learning something new, currently it is game development.

 ### Technologies
 <div align="center">